Kyagara/equinox/README.md

 This is my first time developing and publishing an API client, I am constantly changing the project as I test and learn new things, please, check the commits for any breaking changes.

-These two projects helped me learn a lot:
+These projects helped me learn a lot:

 - [go-github](https://github.com/google/go-github)
 - [golio](https://github.com/KnutZuidema/golio)